15,375 Shares in Financial Institutions, Inc. (NASDAQ:FISI) Purchased by HRT Financial LP

-HRT Financial LP purchased a new stake in Financial Institutions, Inc. (NASDAQ:FISI) during the 1st quarter, according to the company in its most recent 13F filing with the SEC.
-The fund purchased 15,375 shares of the bank’s stock, valued at approximately $465,000.
+HRT Financial LP acquired a new stake in Financial Institutions, Inc. (NASDAQ:FISI) in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm acquired 15,375 shares of the bank’s stock, valued at approximately $465,000.
 HRT Financial LP owned 0.10% of Financial Institutions as of its most recent SEC filing.

+Financial Institutions (NASDAQ:FISI) last released its quarterly earnings data on Wednesday, April 28th.
+The bank reported $1.27 EPS for the quarter, topping the consensus estimate of $0.76 by $0.51.
+The business had revenue of $50.82 million for the quarter, compared to analyst estimates of $47.19 million.
+Financial Institutions had a net margin of 27.74% and a return on equity of 13.01%.
+Equities analysts anticipate that Financial Institutions, Inc. will post 3.61 EPS for the current fiscal year.

-The company also recently declared a quarterly dividend, which was paid on Friday, July 2nd.
-Stockholders of record on Friday, June 18th were paid a dividend of $0.27 per share.
+The firm also recently declared a quarterly dividend, which was paid on Friday, July 2nd.
+Shareholders of record on Friday, June 18th were issued a $0.27 dividend.
 This represents a $1.08 annualized dividend and a dividend yield of 3.74%.
 The ex-dividend date was Thursday, June 17th.
-Financial Institutions’s dividend payout ratio (DPR) is 46.96%.
+Financial Institutions’s dividend payout ratio (DPR) is presently 46.96%.

-Separately, Zacks Investment Research lowered shares of Financial Institutions from a “strong-buy” rating to a “hold” rating in a research note on Tuesday, June 29th.
-Two research analysts have rated the stock with a hold rating and two have issued a buy rating to the company.
-The company has an average rating of “Buy” and an average target price of $24.50.

-In other news, Director Andrew W. Dorn, Jr. acquired 1,100 shares of Financial Institutions stock in a transaction that occurred on Monday, May 3rd.
-The stock was purchased at an average cost of $32.05 per share, with a total value of $35,255.00.
-Following the completion of the acquisition, the director now owns 27,522 shares in the company, valued at approximately $882,080.10.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Corporate insiders own 1.96% of the company’s stock.

 About Financial Institutions